vishrut-b/Master-Thesis/index.md

 The study revealed several important trends in the evolution of cosmic filaments.
 As the Universe transitioned from a neutral to an ionized state, the density distribution of the filamentary network changed significantly.
 Higher-density filaments became more prevalent over time, reflecting the effects of gravitational collapse and radiative feedback from ionizing sources.
 By contrast, lower-density regions of the network diminished, likely due to the combined effects of radiation pressure and the hierarchical growth of structure.

+The most important results have been shown in Figure 3.
 Temperature profiles showed a clear increase as a function of decreasing redshift, highlighting the progressive heating of the IGM by ionizing sources.
 High-density filaments developed distinct thermal envelopes, with peak temperatures observed at increasing distances from their central axes over time.
 Interestingly, while lower-density filaments also experienced heating, they lacked the pronounced temperature peaks seen in their higher-density counterparts.

 The analysis of neutral fraction profiles revealed a shift in the ionization pattern as reionization progressed.
 At early redshifts, dense regions of the filamentary network were the first to become ionized, driven by their proximity to radiation sources.
 By later stages of the EoR, the ionization process transitioned to an outside-in pattern, with less dense regions becoming the most ionized.
+What it means is that at redshift 9, the denser regions being nautrally closer to the ionizing sources receive the effect of the ionizing bubbles first, but as time progresses, the expanding bubbles reach the emptier regions of the IGM, which are less shielded from the background radiation, and ionise them even more than the denser regions. # Evolution of the IGM Neutral Fraction During Reionization.
+By **z=7**, the intergalactic medium (IGM) reaches a nearly uniformly ionized state, with ionizing photons forming a pervasive background.
+At this stage, gas density becomes the dominant factor influencing the neutral fraction:

+$x_\mathrm{HI} \propto \frac{\rho_\mathrm{gas}}{\rho_\mathrm{radiation}}$

+This results in an **outside-in reionization pattern**, where lower-density regions—less shielded and more exposed—are the most ionized.
+This reverses the earlier trend, making the least dense areas the least neutral.
+The decline in neutrality continues consistently through **z=5**.
+A persistent observation across **z=9**, **z=7**, and **z=5** is that **filament spines remain more neutral** than their surroundings, irrespective of density.

 Metallicity profiles provided additional insights into the effects of stellar feedback on the filamentary network.
 Only the highest-density filaments exhibited significant levels of metallicity, reflecting their connection to regions of active star formation.
 The presence of metals in these regions likely contributed to the observed temperature peaks, although the exact role of supernova feedback remains uncertain.